Thank you! Your submission has been received!

 Based on our previous charts you might assume that a type of diamond earring might be the most popular item on this chart, but pearl necklaces were far and away the most popular type of jewelry, earning far more demand than the second most popular item: rose quartz necklaces.

+The next five most popular items were all rings: moonstone, opal, diamond, emerald, and turquoise.
 Interestingly, while earrings are the most popular type of jewelry, earrings with jewels in them are decidedly out.
 The only specific type of earring on this list were pearl earrings, just barely cracking the top 25.

 When is market demand highest for jewelry?